 However, in terms of results, a laser treatment is still a step above IPL.
 One reason is that IPL cannot be focused into a concentrated beam.
 Its varying wavelengths disperse at different depths, therefore only some of it is effective in targeting hair.

 Lasers, on the other hand, use a single wavelength of light for maximized laser penetration.
 It also comes with smarter technology because it can distinguish subtleties in pigmentation.
 Hence, it is more effective in removing hair on skin of any tone.

-Check out more comparisons between these two treatments in our table, here.
+Check out other comparisons between these two treatments in our table, here.

 Why We Choose Medical Grade Lasers

-This technology allows us to target the problem with better precision in fewer sessions compared to its counterparts.
-We find it to be more efficient in the way that it does the job with less discomfort.
+This technology allows us to target the problem with precision and fewer sessions compared to its counterparts.
+It is efficient in the way that it does the job with less discomfort.
 Since it is also accommodating to a wide variety of skin types, it is safer for Asian skin.

 A person’s choice of hair removal method ultimately comes down to their budget.
 While temporary DIY or salon options are cheaper, you would have to repeat procedures more often.
 This is true for shaving, threading, depilatory creams, epilating and waxing.

 So, for those who are willing to commit to an entire course of laser hair removal, you can book your appointment now.
 We provide a customized consultation to address your specific needs.
 We also suggest that you check out these tips to help you prepare for a positive outcome.

 1. What areas can be treated with laser hair removal?

 It can treat the following areas: